Who we are

 The main activities of the Community Learning and Development Service:

-- Community based adult learning - Supporting opportunities for learning and personal development skills including computing, early years parenting, employability and healthy lifestyles, building confidence and resilience.
-Includes accredited learning.
+- Community based adult learning - Supporting opportunities for learning and personal development skills including ICT, early years parenting, employability, and healthy lifestyles, building confidence and developing resilience.
+Most of our work includes accredited learning opportunities.

 - Adult Learning